-Let us then turn to the case law of domestic courts.
-It is here where, to my mind, the most interesting recent developments have taken place, notably in the form of the judgment of the Dutch Court of Appeal of The Hague in the Srebrenica proceedings, rendered in July of 2011.12 The Appeal Court held that the State of the Netherlands is legally responsible for removing four Bosnian nationals from the compound of Dutchbat (a Dutch battalion under the command of the United Nations peacekeeping force UNPROFOR) in Srebrenica in July 1995.
+Dutch Court of Appeal of The Hague in the Srebrenica proceedings, rendered in July of 2011.12 The Appeal Court held that the State of the Netherlands is legally responsible for removing four Bosnian nationals from the compound of Dutchbat (a Dutch battalion under the command of the United Nations peacekeeping force UNPROFOR) in Srebrenica in July 1995.

 For our purposes, the most significant feature of the judgment relates to the Court's analysis of the question of to whom the conduct in question should be attributed - the UN or the Netherlands, or indeed, both.
-In answering that question, the Court of Appeal departs from the earlier findings of the District Court of The Hague, which had used the criterion of 'operational overall control', and also from the European Court of Human Rights' criterion of 'ultimate authority and control'.
-In contrast, the Court of Appeal affirms the ILC's criterion of effective control.
-In doing so, the Court of Appeal takes the same approach as the Court of First Instance of Brussels in Mukeshimana-Ngulinzira and others v Belgium and others hinth found that the decision by the Commander of the Belgian contingent of the United Nations Assistance Mission for Rwanda (UNAMIR) to abandon a refugee camp in Kigali in April 1994 was 'taken under the aegis of Belgium and not of UNAMIR' and hence was attributable to Belgium, rather than the UN.
+In answering that question, the Court of Appeal departs from the earlier findings of the District Court of The Hague, which had used the criterion of "operational overall control", and also from the European Court of Human Rights' criterion of "ultimate authority and control".
+In contrast, the Court of Appeal affirms the ILC's criterion of effective control.13 In doing so, the Court of Appeal takes the same approach as the Court of First Instance of Brussels in Mukeshimana-Ngulinzira and others v.
+Belgium and others14, which found that the decision by the Commander of the Belgian contingent of the United Nations Assistance Mission for Rwanda (UNAMIR) to abandon a refugee camp in Kigali in April 1994 was 'taken under the aegis of Belgium and not of UNAMIR' and hence was attributable to Belgium, rather than the UN.

 The Court further determined that effective control exists if the conduct in question takes place upon the specific instruction of the entity in question (ie either a State or an IO) or, in the absence of such specific instruction, if the entity in question had the power to prevent the conduct concerned.
-The language used in the judgment appears to suggest that this 'power to prevent' need not necessarily be understood in the sense of a formal power, but could just as well be understood to mean the factual ability to prevent, an understanding that would be more in tune with the generally factual question of effective control.
+The language used in the judgment appears to suggest that this "power to prevent" need not necessarily be understood in the sense of a formal power, but could just as well be understood to mean the factual ability to prevent, an understanding that would be more in tune with the generally factual question of effective control.

-Be that as it may, perhaps the most significant aspect of the judgment is that the Court of Appeal is the first court that has expressly recognised the possibility that more than one entity may possess effective control and that the conduct in question can hence be attributed to more than one entity.15 While that possibility has been contemplated in academic writings
+Be that as it may, perhaps the most significant aspect of the judgment is that the Court of Appeal is the first court that has expressly recognised the possibility that more than one entity may possess effective control and that the conduct in question can hence be attributed to more than one entity.15 While that possibility has been contemplated in academic writings and also in the work of the ILC16, the Dutch Court's judgment is the first judicial determina-

-12 Nuhanovic v The Netherlands, case number 200.020.174/01, Court of Appeal in The Hague, Judgment of 5 July 2011, LJN BR5388.
+12 Nuhanovic v.
+The Netherlands, case number 200.020.174/01, Court of Appeal in The Hague, Judgment of 5 July 2011, LJN BR5388.